matteozanatta/booking_webscraper/README.md

 10 Sept.
 2021 | Added multithreading capabilities to speed up the algorithm.

 # Known issues
 Known issues: even though multithreading is implemented the algorithm is not so fast (especially with large cities with >1500 free structures) because it queries booking.com databases every time it needs to load other hotels or apartments.
-What should we do then?
+What should be done then?
 Find a way to tell which is the most efficient number of MAX_THREADS and search cycles to minimize the processing time.

 Sometimes the algorithm stops working because booking.com detects the html request is fake and return an empty html page.
 If you want to solve this problem you just have to click on the 'retrieve data' button again to perform a new search.